 - Taught as an intensive study block, comprising lectures and group work.
 The teaching and learning style is interactive, drawing on both the expert teachers and the experience of other students

-- MSc route: available as an option on the MSc in Diabetes or MSc in Diabetes (Paediatrics) programmes
+- PG Cert/Dip route: available as an option on the PG Cert/Dip in Diabetes programme

-- Not sure an MSc is for you?
+- Not sure a PG Cert/Dip is for you?
 Take this module as a Postgraduate Award.
 Contact us for more information

 Before completing the course, you will undertake our Induction and Professional Development module, introducing you to all the underpinning regulations, guidance and support available to you during your postgraduate study.

 2,500 word essay

 Application Deadline: 01/04/2024